-\ Comparative information for employee benefit expenses has been increased by \$235,000 with a corresponding decrease in administration and other operating expenses to agree with the current year presentation.
+^{} During the current year director fees and mileage allowances paid to employees have been classified as employee expenses.
+Consequently comparative information (for the year ended 30 June 2019) for employee expenses has been increased by \$412,000 with a corresponding decrease in administration and other operating expenses to agree with the current year presentation.
 There was no effect on profit, assets, liabilities or equity.